 - 2. Ensure the boom is in the travel position and the turntable lock pin is engaged. - 3.
 Elevate the boom slightly and shut down the engine. - 4.
-Tag and disconnect the battery cables from the batteries.

-Remove the boom and lift cylinder following the procedures outlined in Section 4 - Boom.
+Tag and disconnect the battery cables from the batteries. - 5.
+Remove the boom and lift cylinder following the procedures outlined in Section 4 Boom.

-NOTE: Counterweight weighs 9,979 kg (22,000 lb).

-- 6. Remove the counterweight.
+- NOTE: Counterweight weighs 9,979 kg (22,000 lb).
+Optional 2,268 kg (5,000 lb) pinned slab increases counterweight to 12,247 kg (27,000 lb). - 6.
+Remove the counterweight.
 Refer to Hoist and Counterweight, page 5-1. - 7.
 Tag and disconnect all water and oil lines from the bottom of the swivel.
 Cap or plug all lines and openings. - 8.
 Locate the connectors and ground wire that joins the swivel wiring harness to the receptacles and ground stud on the carrier.

-- Disconnect swivel wiring harness connectors from carrier wiring receptacles.
+- 9. Disconnect swivel wiring harness connectors from carrier wiring receptacles.
 Remove ground wire from ground stud. - 10.
 Remove clamp securing swivel wiring harness to retainer plate on bottom of hydraulic swivel assembly. - 11.
 Coil wiring harness and secure it to the swivel to prevent damage to harness during turntable removal. - 12.
 On bottom of the hydraulic swivel, bend retainer tabs away from bolt heads.
 Remove four bolts and two bolt retainers securing retainer plate to the spool.
-Remove retainer plate from spool and lugs on carrier frame.

-NOTE: Swivel assembly will be removed with turntable.
+Remove retainer plate from spool and lugs on carrier frame. - NOTE: Swivel assembly will be removed with turntable.